mariusz7/angular9-example-app/README.md

   - Setup IRC notifications: https://circleci.com/docs/2.0/notifications/#using-the-irc-orb
   - Setup third party CircleCI notification orbs, that can be explored here: https://circleci.com/orbs/registry/
+  - We can use 'when: on_fail' to add some custom action

 * **DONE** how would you implement feature flags?